vibhu253/DataWrangling/Python-Challenge/PyPoll/README.md

 -The winner

-# The script will prompt the user for the file name and to indicate if the input file has a header
+# The script will prompt the user for the input and output file names and to indicate if the input file has a header

 There are four input files -